Holidays

 “Because.
 We love figgy pudding.”

-“I DON’T HAVE ANY DAMN FIGGY PUDDING.”
+“I DON’T HAVE ANY FIGGY PUDDING.”

 “Get it yourself.
 I don’t have any figgy pudding.”